code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 Yes, that's totally right - using interfaces, you can change the internal implementation in a bat of an eye.

-Let's be honest: **in all your career, how many times have you changed the underlying database?** In my career, it happened just once: we tried to build a solution using Gremlin for CosmosDB, but it turned out to be too expensive - so we switched to a simpler MongoDB.
+Let's be honest: **in all your career, how many times have you changed the underlying database?** In my whole career, it happened just once: we tried to build a solution using Gremlin for CosmosDB, but it turned out to be too expensive - so we switched to a simpler MongoDB.

-But, all in all, it wasn't thanks to the interfaces that we managed to switch easily; it was because we strictly separated the classes and did not leak the models related to Gremlin into the core code.
+But, all in all, it wasn't _only_ thanks to the interfaces that we managed to switch easily; it was because we strictly separated the classes and did not leak the models related to Gremlin into the core code.
 We structured the code with a sort of Hexagonal Architecture, way before this term became a trend in the tech community.

-Still, interfaces can be helpful, especially when dealing with multiple implementations of the same methods or when you want to wrap your head around the methods, inputs, and outputs exposed by a module.
+Still, **interfaces can be helpful, especially when dealing with multiple implementations of the same methods** or when you want to wrap your head around the methods, inputs, and outputs exposed by a module.

 ### The "I need to mock" argument